6 Ways to Prioritize the Patient Voice in Patient Journey Research

 5. Bring it to life.

 Ensure the patient journey is memorable and enduring by leveraging multimedia reporting (audio and video) where and when appropriate.
 To effectively incorporate the voice of the patient, stakeholders need to hear the voice of the patient.
+Health Union often recommends a working session with the entire team to review the patient journey, with immersive exercises so that the team can develop an intuitive and empathic understanding of a patient’s lived experience.

 6. Make it useful.